davidgma/google-sheets-demo/README.md

 ng serve --open
 ```

-Next, update the local git repository (git works by keeping a local repository on your computer and then a remote one in the cloud, such as on Github).
-(The `git status` commands are optional but handy to see that it has worked):
+Next, update the local git repository.
+(Git works by keeping a local repository on your computer and then a remote one in the cloud, such as on Github.
+You have to update the local repository first before pushing it all to the Github repository) (The `git status` commands are optional but handy to see that it has worked):

 ```
 git status